Statistical hyperbolicity for harmonic measure: Introduction

 \section{Introduction}

 The notion of \emph{statistical hyperbolicity}, introduced by Duchin-Leli{\`e}vre-Mooney~\cite{Duc-Lel-Moo}, encapsulates whether a space is on average hyperbolic at large scales, that is, for any point in the space and spheres centred at that point whether as the radius $r \to \infty$ the average distance between pairs of points on the sphere of radius $r$ is $2r$.
-To make sense of the average distance, one requires a reasonable measure on spheres.
+To make sense of the average distance, one requires reasonable measures on spheres.

 For many Lebesgue-class measures on \teichmuller space, Dowdall-Duchin-Masur showed that \teichmuller space with the \teichmuller metric is statistically hyperbolic.
 See \cite[Theorems B, C and D]{Dow-Duc-Mas}.
 See also \cite{Hid}.
-Here, we consider the same question for harmonic measures that arise from random walks on the mapping class group determined by a probability distribution with finite first moment with respect to the \teichmuller metric, and whose support generates a non-elementary subgroup.
+Here, we consider the same question for harmonic measures that arise from random walks on the mapping class group determined by probability distributions with finite first moment with respect to the \teichmuller metric, and whose supports generate non-elementary subgroups.

 Kaimanovich-Masur showed that a random walk on the mapping class group, whose initial support generates a non-elementary subgroup, converges to the Thurston boundary of \teichmuller space with probability one.
 This defines a harmonic measure on the Thurston boundary and Kaimanovich-Masur showed that this measure is supported on the set of uniquely ergodic measured foliations.
 See \cite[Theorem 2.2.4]{Kai-Mas1} for both statements.
 Since \teichmuller rays with uniquely ergodic vertical foliations asymptotically converge to this vertical foliation, it is possible to pull back the harmonic measure to the unit cotangent space at a base-point.
 This allows us to equip spheres in \teichmuller space with a harmonic measure.
 We can then consider the question of whether \teichmuller space is statistically hyperbolic with respect to these measures.